stevekinney/stevekinney.net/content/writing/obsidian-callout-svelte.md

 ---
-title: Implementing Obsidian's Callout in Svelte
+title: "Implementing Obsidian's Callout in Svelte"
-description: A gentle walkthrough where we build our take on Obsidian's callout component in Svelte.
+description: "A gentle walkthrough where we build our take on Obsidian's callout component in Svelte."
 date: 2024-04-07T10:29:29-06:00
 tags:
   - svelte
   - storybook
   - design-systems
 published: false
-modified: 2024-04-08T07:36:36-06:00
+modified: 2024-09-28T11:31:14-06:00
 ---

 I use [Obsidian](https://obsidian.md) for a lot of my writing and note gathering when I'm working on a course.
 I wouldn't mind using [Obsidian Publish](https://obsidian.md/publish) for hosting my notes and—as of this writing—I do have a paid account, but given that I want a high-level of customization and the ability to include code along with my content, I need a bit more control over how the content is hosted than Obsidian Publish is willing to give me.